Soumyabhatnagar1/Password-Guessing-Game/README.md

 5. The game loops until the correct password is guessed.

 💡 Bonus:

-You can easily extend the game by:
+1.You can easily extend the game by:
-Adding a word bank from a file.
+2.Adding a word bank from a file.
-Introducing scoreboards or a timer.
+3.Introducing scoreboards or a timer.